-Yes, it is illegal with very few exceptions for a vehicle to block someone’s driveway and anyone caught doing so is liable to a parking ticket and having their vehicle towed.
+Yes, it is illegal to block someone’s driveway with very few exceptions.
+Anyone caught doing so is liable to a parking ticket and having their vehicle towed.

 What can you do when somebody blocks your driveway?

-If possible try and alert the offender and request they move their vehicle and refrain from doing so again in the future.
-If this isn’t possible get in touch with parking enforcement services so they can give out a ticket and tow the vehicle.
+When someone blocks the driveway, it’s possible to try and alert the offender and request they move their vehicle and refrain from doing so again in the future.
+If this isn’t possible or seems to be a safety risk, get in touch with parking enforcement services so they can give out a ticket and tow the vehicle.